|

 Enhancement is defined as any treatment process other than cutting and polishing that improves the appearance, durability, or availability of a gemstone.
 A large portion of colored gemstones on the market today have undergone some form of treatment.
 These enhancement processes are permanent, stable and safe, and do not affect the quality and in most instances the value of the gemstone.
 In fact, often with such enhancement processes, like heating, the natural beauty of the stone is much improved.
 We will make note of any stone treated by a non-industry accepted manner or if the treatment or process is not permanent.

-The AGTA Gemstone Enhancement Manual has an extensive list of gems, their common enhancements, and durability of enhancements.
-In posting this informative link we are not implying an association or membership with the AGTA.
+The AGTA Gemstone Enhancement Manual and the AGTA Gemstone Information page as both have an extensive list of gems, their common enhancements, and durability of enhancements.
+In posting these informative links we are not implying an association or membership with the AGTA but suggesting them as informational references.

 Gemstone Quality- key to quality symbols on the gemstones we offer: